CityOfPhiladelphia/myphillyrising/README.md

 myPhillyRising
 ==============

 A mobile web app to support the outreach work of the PhillyRising collaborative.

-[OpenPlans](http://openplans.org) is currently building a webapp for the City of Philadelphia's Managing Director's office, working closely with the PhillyRising team.

-Stay tuned for more about the tool.
-It's in a very early state of development - feel free to poke around in our source code!

 Setup Instructions